-OK … I know that’s a lot of data but I want to be sure that you understand the numbers.
+OK … we know that’s a lot of data but we want to be sure that you understand the numbers.
 Now let’s talk about some of the results.

 Clearly buying on the change from Red to Green leads to the biggest winning percent … by a substantial amount.
 Buying on Red to Green also has the biggest average gain at 36.6% and the biggest average winner at 84.3%.